bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 07-14.md

 ---
 ## 🗂️ Sprint Task Lists
 ### To Do
-- [ ] Add projectiles to Malice activations.
+- [x] Add projectiles to Malice activations.

-- [ ] Coin small rotate on payoff?
+- [x] Add ProjectileShooter node.
+- [x] Refactor coin to use ProjectileShooter node.
+- [x] Update Dialogue such that we can show dialogue, then make it advancable at a later point and await it.
 - [ ] **Charon Improvements**
-	- [ ] When Charon goes to slam, make him raise his hands slightly first.
-(I think he already does this)
+	- [x] When Charon goes to slam, make him raise his hands slightly first.
 	- [ ] Improve the feedback for payment of life at toss's start.
 Have Charon's hand move over to grab the fragments as the retraction happens
 - [ ] **Music Study**
 	- [ ] Bring into DAW and focused listening/reproduction.